Avirat-Joshi/ClassVault/README.md

 ## Tech
 **-Use of C language only**
 - using VScode
-- using gcc MINGW compiler
+- using gcc MinGW compiler

 ## 🔗 Github Links
 - https://github.com/Avirat-Joshi